MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

     *Note that in a free-tier resource, you can only run the indexer once every three minutes; so if you have already run the indexer recently, you may need to wait before running it again.*

-8. Select **Refresh** to track the progress of the indexing operation.
+8. Close the **margies-indexer** page to return to the blade for your Azure Cognitive Search resource, and select **Refresh** to track the progress of the indexing operation.
 It may take a minute or so to complete.
-9. When indexing has completed successfully, close the **margies-indexer** page to return to the blade for your Azure Cognitive Search resource.

     *There may be some warnings for a few documents that are too large to evaluate sentiment.
 Often sentiment analysis is performed at the page or sentence level rather than the full document; but in this case scenario, most of the documents - particularly the hotel reviews, are short enough for useful document-level sentiment scores to be evaluated.*